nusima-59487/pokequiz/readme.md

 Many thanks!

 ### Copyright Notice
-Images are copyrighted by the Pokemon company and its affiliates; Neither me or Purukitto do not own any of the images
+Images are copyrighted by the Pokemon company and its affiliates; Neither me or Purukitto own any of the images

 ---
 ### Pokequiz